heber-silva/CKA-Obsidian-Vault/Workloads/Pods/Sidecar Containers.md

 FEATURE STATE: `Kubernetes v1.29 [beta]`

-Sidecar containers are the secondary [[Container]] that run along with the main application container within the same [[Pod]].
+Sidecar containers are the secondary [Container](Container.md) that run along with the main application container within the same [Pod](Pod.md).
 These containers are used to enhance or to extend the functionality of the primary _app container_ by providing additional services, or functionality such as logging, monitoring, security, or data synchronization, without directly altering the primary application code.

 Typically, you only have one app container in a Pod.
 For example, if you have a web application that requires a local webserver, the local webserver is a sidecar and the web application itself is the app container.